tencentyun/intlcloud-documents/yehe_doc/微服务和Serverless/无服务器云函数/操作指南/并发管理/并发概述_intl_en.md

 ### Guaranteed concurrency

-If the business features of a specific function are sensitive or critical, and you need to do your best to ensure a high request success rate, then you can use the reserved quota feature to this end.
-Reserved quota can give the function exclusive quota to guarantee the concurrency reliability and avoid overruns caused by concurrency preemption by multiple functions.
+If the business features of a specific function are sensitive or critical, and you need to do your best to ensure a high request success rate, then you can use the maximum dedicated quota feature to this end.
+Maximum dedicated quota can give the function exclusive quota to guarantee the concurrency reliability and avoid overruns caused by concurrency preemption by multiple functions.

 ### Provisioned concurrency